 - Additional pick up

-Vehicles may also be picked up on the Sunday after the auction date from 8:00 AM – 4:00 PM, or during regular weekday office hours on the Monday or Tuesday immediately following the auction.
-Winning bidders must remove their vehicles from the Goodwill Cars to Work lot no later than 4:00 PM on the Tuesday after the auction.
-Any vehicle remaining on the lot past 4:00 PM on Tuesday will be charged a storage fee of $25.00 per calendar day.
+The Goodwill Cars to Work lot will be open until 4:00 PM on the day of the auction.
+Vehicles may also be picked up on the Sunday after the auction date from 8:00 AM – 4:00 PM, or the Monday after the auction from 9:00 AM – 4:00 PM.
+Winning bidders must remove their vehicles from the Goodwill Cars to Work lot no later than 4:00 PM on the Monday after the auction.
+Any vehicle remaining on the lot past 4:00 PM on Monday will be charged a storage fee of $25.00 per calendar day.